Learn about the history of play schemas, why they are important, how they align with the Montessori philosophy, and get fun activity ideas.

 Gardening: Gardening is a great opportunity for transporting things!
 You can start by planting seeds in pots, where the dirt will be transported into the pot.

-Once you have seedlings, have child transport supplies to garden and help plant it.
+Once you have seedlings, have child transport supplies to the garden and help plant them.
 Use a child-sized wheelbarrow to transport dirt to the garden area.

 Montessori Practical Life Activities for this Schema: cooking, gardening, groceries.

 Children learn best when they’re able to experiment, make mistakes and problem solve.
 With play schemas they have a natural urge to do these things.

 By freely allowing them to explore their early childhood schemas of play, you’re supporting their cognitive development.

 I hope you can now easily recognize play schemas in your child and are able to fully support their schema behaviors.